Turkey's President Just Declared Victory In A Referendum To Expand His Powers

-Turkish president Recep Tayyip Erdogan appeared headed toward a narrow victory Sunday after a divisive nationwide vote on proposals to grant his office vast new powers.
+Turkish president Recep Tayyip Erdogan won a narrow victory Sunday in a divisive nationwide vote on proposals to grant his office vast new powers.

-Proponents of a raft of deep constitutional changes that would transform Turkey from a parliamentary to a presidential system of governance claimed victory late Sunday night, with just over 51.3 percent of the vote amid record-high turnout, according to unofficial numbers released by state television and official news agencies.
-But the country’s high electoral board had yet to finalize its numbers and reported an even narrower 50.3 percent of votes for Erdogan’s “Yes” camp.
+Proponents of a raft of deep constitutional changes that would transform Turkey from a parliamentary to a presidential system of governance claimed victory late Sunday night, with just over 51.2 percent of the vote amid record-high turnout, according to unofficial numbers released by state television and official news agencies.
+The country’s high electoral board confirmed victory for Erdogan’s “Yes” camp.

-late Sunday in a televised address in which he presented his "Yes"
+"Today Turkey made a historical decision," Erdogan told the nation late Sunday in a televised address in which he presented his "Yes" camp as the underdog despite its considerable advantages .
+"It was difficult to defend the changes, but we succeeded."

-In a message to Western critics of what many describe as Turkey's
+In a message to Western critics of what many describe as Turkey's authoritarian drift under Erdogan, he added, "We expect other countries, especially our allies, to respect Turkey's decision."

 Turkey’s Prime Minister Binali Yildirim, whose post will be eliminated under the amended constitution, sought to calm the nation’s frayed nerves.
 "We are one nation,” he said in a televised address.
 “I thank my citizens.
 Our special thanks to our great leader, Erdogan.
 Those who vote ‘No’ are also precious.
 I greet them all.
 We are Turkey.
 We are together.
 No one should have a broken heart.
 No one lost.
 Turkey won.”